grrrr/py/readme.txt

 The py/pyext package should run with Python version >= 2.1.
-It has been thoroughly tested with versions 2.2 to 2.5
+It has been tested with versions 2.2 to 2.7

 The default build setting using PY_USE_GIL requires Python version >= 2.3.